Get the inside scoop on the top 3 family ministry models — and discover which one is right for your church.

 This model empowers families to own the spiritual leadership of their children.
 At the same time, it accommodates families who “don’t fit the mold.”

 This model requires a high amount of ministry alignment between all departments.
-If your church has separate departments that operate as independent silos, your first task isn’t building your family ministry; it’s building a collaborative team.
+If your church has separate departments that stand alone, your first task isn’t building your family ministry.
+It’s building a team.

-Final Assessment The Family-Integration Model stresses the family as the sole faith influencer of children.
-The Family-Equipping Model strikes a balance: Parents are God-ordained as the primary champion for developing vibrant faith in their children, and the church is an empowering co-champion.
+The Family-Integration Model stresses the family as the sole faith influencer of children.
+The Family-Equipping Model strikes a balance: Parents are chosen by God as the primary champion for developing vibrant faith in their children, and the church is a co-champion.

 • • •

-Armed with this comprehensive guide to the various family ministry models, you’re ready to determine what’ll work best in your church.
+Armed with this guide to the various family ministry models, you’re ready to figure out what’ll work best in your church.
 Begin by studying your church’s culture, and watch as you assist families in their spiritual growth.
 You’ll be helping families grow in faith in no time.

 The author Larry Shallenberger is a prolific author and ministry leader.